 Jews is an investment advisor for Sterling Venture Partners I, LP, a director of the Signal 13 Police Foundation for Baltimore City and a board member of Caves Valley.
 He has participated in leadership roles with other business, governmental and educational organizations, including the Baltimore County Revenue Authority, the Camden Yards Sports and Entertainment Commission, and the President’s Advisory Board of the University of Maryland Baltimore County.

-Brian McGrory has been the editor of The Boston Globe for the past ten years and plans to leave that role by the end of 2022.
-He will become the chair of the Department of Journalism at Boston University and a contributing columnist to the Globe.
+Brian McGrory is the chair of the Department of Journalism at Boston University and a contributing columnist to the Boston Globe.

-McGrory has been at the Globe since 1989, at various times as a metro columnist, the Globe’s Metro editor, White House reporter, national reporter, general assignment reporter, and suburban reporter.
+During his career with Globe, McGrory achieved success, at various times as a metro columnist, the Globe’s Metro editor, White House reporter, national reporter, general assignment reporter, and suburban reporter.
 He won the Scripps-Howard award for commentary and the Sigma Delta Chi award for general column writing in 2011.
 The Globe newsroom has won three Pulitzer Prizes during his tenure as editor and has been a finalist another dozen times.
 McGrory, a Boston native, has authored four published novels and a memoir about his family’s pet rooster.

 Shanaysha Sauls, CEO Baltimore Community Foundation